R3V1Z3/beatdown/README.md

 # BeatDown
 A music visualizer in HTML themed using CSS.

+- Drag volume slider or select a track to being play.

 Now playing: <!-- {$gd_track_title} -->

 - Go to: [Track Info](#track-info)